 With settlement money from the 1991 fire, CSW built a new, state of the art facility in Pleasant Prairie, WI to serve southeast Wisconsin and northern Illinois.

 With the passing of Mrs. Peg Williams, Mr. Ken Williams assumed the roles of CSW CEO and Chairman of the Board of Directors.
-Through share purchase from the other shareholders, Ken became sole owner of CSW.
-CEO and Chairman of the Board of Directors.
+Through share purchase from the other shareholders, Ken became sole owner, CEO, and Chairman of the Board of Directors of CSW.

 CSW moved from its original Eau Claire building to a new facility.
 Taking advantage of modern building materials and technologies, the new facility required only about 1/3 the electrical power.